Coiot/cbr-main/src/albums/episode2.md

     will probably cycle between them and the Nenets on a part-by-part basis).
 I don’t see any guests from the Americas just yet, but it’s only a matter of time before they get invited too.
-The Evenks have been quite comfy in their isolated northern taiga, with a special shoutout going to the citizens of Baykit — when making the Google Map for Part 1, I realized Baykit is placed perfectly on its IRL counterpart, a very small village.
+The Evenks have been quite comfy in their isolated northern taiga, with a special shoutout going to the citizens of Baykit—when making the Google Map for Part 1, I realized Baykit is placed perfectly on its IRL counterpart, a very small village.
 And hey, I was right about them getting a religion too!
     Two points to me so far.
-Anyway, the Evenks might not be lonely for long — looks like the Khamugs are headed north, and given how far south they ventured earlier this part, who knows where they could end up?
+Anyway, the Evenks might not be lonely for long—looks like the Khamugs are headed north, and given how far south they ventured earlier this part, who knows where they could end up?
 The North Pole?
 The Moon?</p>"
 - scene_number: "75"